OrianaVenture/VentureValheim/Progression/README.md

 The main feature of this mod is to have an easy way to fully customize the world difficulty and to control the rate at which the world and individual player advances.
 Set the difficulty of each biome and configure all creatures and items by using the automatic scaling system.
 You may also define your own custom configuration for individual creatures and items (including other modded content).
 This mod can dynamically create a game balance that is very different from the Vanilla gameplay experience!

-WARNING: If you are using an in-game configuration manager you may be missing out of vital information about the settings!
-When in doubt please read the config descriptions included in the config file.
-The information included in the file will not always match the information provided in this readme.

 Below are some explanations of features and how to configure them.
 See more details in the config file.
 Generate the config file by launching the game once with this mod installed.
+The information included in the file will not always match the information provided in this readme.

 ### Public & Private Key Management